-His new 5-part series on Minor Surgery is designed for ipads and Apple computers.
+His new 5-part series on Minor Surgery, available from the Apple Books Store, is designed for ipads and Apple computers.
 These books are all extensively illustrated with his own photographs, drawings and videos: Dermatology: skin tumours and moles; Surgical techniques; Surgical procedures; Dermoscopy: melanoma, moles and skin tumours; and Steroid injections.
 He is also the author of the light-hearted free download Dermoscopy: the alternative atlas.

 Dr Sodera has often published articles in national medical magazines on surgery in general practice and on minor injuries.
 He is currently working on a three-volume series on Minor Injuries.

 Although he was taught evolution at school and university, Dr Sodera has always been concerned that the idea is based on the most tenuous and unconvincing foundations, and the first edition of One Small Speck to Man ~ the evolution myth (2004) was the result of 14 years’ rigorous exploration of the scientific evidence.

 The updated and revised second edition of One Small Speck to Man ~ the evolution myth was published in 2009.